Description

 WHAT’S INCLUDED?

-I walk you through each day’s lesson for 10 weeks- all the work is done!
+You don’t need to be a grammar guru to implement mentor sentences.
+When you purchase mentor sentences from Ideas by Jivey, you get a “cheat sheet” for all 10 weeks- all the work is done!
 I’ve even done all the thinking for you when it comes to revising and imitating!

 There is a 9-page introduction in this FIRST unit with pictures included of how I use mentor sentences in my room (VERY detailed, day-by-day), followed by 10 lessons for the following books: